Dirac/Weyl-node-induced oscillating Casimir effect: Introduction

-{\it Introduction.}---The well-known Casimir effect~\cite{Casimir:1948dh,Lamoreaux:1996wh} is a quantum phenomenon for photon fields between two parallel plates with nanoscale distance, which results in mechanical/thermodynamic effects, such as the Casimir force and Casimir pressure (see Refs.~\cite{Plunien:1986ca,Mostepanenko:1988bs,Bordag:2001qi,Milton:2001yy,Klimchitskaya:2009cw} for reviews).
+The well-known Casimir effect~\cite{Casimir:1948dh,Lamoreaux:1996wh,Bressi:2002fr} is a quantum phenomenon for photon fields between two parallel plates with nanoscale distance, which results in mechanical/thermodynamic effects, such as the Casimir force and Casimir pressure (see Refs.~\cite{Plunien:1986ca,Mostepanenko:1988bs,Bordag:2001qi,Milton:2001yy,Klimchitskaya:2009cw} for reviews).
 Thus, the Casimir effect for photons may play an important role in the field of nanophotonics~\cite{Gong:2020ttb}.

 In general, the Casimir effect is not limited to photonic systems, and the understanding of fermionic counterparts is an important and open issue.
 For example, the Casimir effect for free electron fields in vacuum is suppressed by the electron mass, so that its observation is difficult.
 On the other hand, massless fermions are realized in solid-state systems such as Dirac semimetals (DSMs)~\cite{Murakami:2007,Young:2012,Wang:2012,Wang:2013} and Weyl semimetals (WSMs)~\cite{Wan:2010fyf,Yang:2011,Burkov:2011ene} (see Ref.~\cite{Armitage:2017cjs} for a review).
 Small-size systems such as thin films of three dimensional (3D) material [see Fig.~\ref{schematic}(a)], narrow nanoribbons, and short nanowires may induce Casimir effects for fermion fields.
 The Casimir energy is a part of the free energy (or thermodynamic potential) of the system and should contribute to the internal pressure and other quantities.
-In such materials, if electrons carry electric or spin degrees of freedom, the understanding of the electronic Casimir effect will be essential for electronics and spintronics using thin films.
-In Table~\ref{tab:comp}, we emphasize the comparison between the conventional works and our study~\footnote{The purpose of our paper should be distinguished from {\it photonic} Casimir effects between (or inside) Dirac/Weyl materials, such as graphene and Chern insulators.
-See Ref.~\cite{Woods:2015pla,Lu:2021jvu} for reviews on these topics.}.
+In such materials, if electrons carry electric or spin degrees of freedom, the understanding of the electronic Casimir effect could be essential for electronics and spintronics using thin films.
+In Table~\ref{tab:comp}, we emphasize the comparison between the conventional works and our study.\footnote{The purpose of our paper should be distinguished from {\it photonic} Casimir effects between topological insulators~\cite{Grushin:2010qoi,Grushin:2011,Chen:2011,Babamahdi:2021cdk}, between Chern insulators~\cite{Tse:2012pb,Rodriguez-Lopez:2013pza,Fialkovsky:2018fpo}, between Dirac/Weyl semimetals~\cite{Wilson:2015,Rodriguez-Lopez:2019oex,Chen:2020ova,Farias:2020qqp,Bordag:2021dxm}, and inside chiral materials~\cite{Jiang:2018ivv,Fukushima:2019sjn,Canfora:2022xcx} (see Refs.~\cite{Woods:2015pla,Lu:2021jvu} for reviews).}